andri27-ts/1-Year-MachineLearning-Journey/README.md

-# 1 Year ML Journey
+# 1 Year Machine Learning Journey

 ### An advanced program in Machine Learning and Deep Learning